Alligator hailensis: Description

 The Haile alligator was a large animal, comparable to the modern Mississippi alligator in size with the holotype skull measuring 52.5 cm from the tip of the snout to the end of the parietal bone and 15 cm across the widest point of the maxilla.
 A larger, tho less complete specimen even measures up to 20 cm across the maxilla.
 Using the dimensions of the holotype skull the larger specimen would have a skull length of 28 inches, if it had a skull to body length ratio similar to the modern day alligator (1:7.5), the larger specimen would have a total length of 17.5 feet.

 The nares of the animal are oval in shape and is almost split in two by the nasal bones, which extend significantly into the nares.
 Dorsally the processes of the premaxilla extend only to the first maxillary tooth, which is notably shorter than in either the extant American alligator or specimens tentatively referred to Alligator cf. mefferdi.
 The upper jaw contains five premaxillary teeth and sixteen maxillary teeth, rounded in cross section and conical in the front, while teeth further back show slight compression.
 The mandible contains twenty-one teeth, the fourth being the largest of the tooth row.
 The orbits are rounded towards the rear with straight ventral margins that narrow to a point towards the front of the skull.
 The rims of the orbits, as in other alligator species, are raised above the skull table.
 The frontal bone and parietal meet just behind the orbits, separated from one another by a straight suture.
-The supratemporal fenestrae are rounded, giving the parietal a hourglass shape.
+The supratemporal fenestrae are rounded, giving the parietal an hourglass shape.
 The axial and epaxial skeleton are largely similar to other species of alligators, however Alligator hailensis stands out as being known from much more material than other extinct members of the genus across various age groups.
 Much like other alligators, A. hailensis lacked osteoderms on its belly.
 The species differs from A. mefferdi in the placement of the suture between pterygoid and palatine, which is situated before the rear edge of the suborbital fenestra.
 From the modern alligator it differs in the extent of the splenial, which in A. hailensis makes up around forty percent of the medial wall of the mandibular toothrow.
 Additionally, it differs from any other species of alligator through the presence of an anterior foramen intermandibularis oralis (a foramen located on the anterior end of the splenial) which is incompletely closed.
 In modern species, the Chinese alligator possesses this foramen while the American alligator lacks this feature.